apache/datafusion-sqlparser-rs/README.md

 ## Syntax vs Semantics

-This crate provides only a syntax parser, and tries to avoid applying any SQL semantics, and accepts queries that specific databases wouldc reject, even when using that Database's specific `Dialect`.
+This crate provides only a syntax parser, and tries to avoid applying any SQL semantics, and accepts queries that specific databases would reject, even when using that Database's specific `Dialect`.
 For example, `CREATE TABLE(x int, x int)` is accepted by this crate, even though most SQL engines will reject this statement due to the repeated